PhilAndrew/JumpMicro/README.md

     > sbt publishLocal

-Then git clone this repo
+Then git clone this repository, for test purposes lets run JMScalaJS.

 Go to the JMScalaJs directory inside JumpMicro and